 Trekking the Annapurna Circuit

 The Annapurna Circuit is a popular hike and you will always see other trekkers.
 We started the day with a few British friends we played cards with last night and set out for Pisang.
-We left Chame as white capped mountains were calling and a sun-filled view of Manasalu was traded for Marsyangdi, a glacial blue river.
+Hiking around the Himalayas isn’t always accessible.
+If you want something closer to home then the European Alps have many trails and the Tour du Mont Blanc Refuges are just like the small villages on the Annapurna Circuit.
+We left Chame as white-capped mountains were calling and a sun-filled view of Manasalu was traded for Marsyangdi, a glacial blue river.

 Annapurna Circuit Day 3: Chame to Pisang

 Did you know that the Annapurna Circuit is one of the best treks of Asia?